Department Graduate Handbook

 6999 is the MA thesis writing course.
 The student must register for this course with a faculty member and should make sure that the faculty member is aware of the registration, so that a grade of S or U may be awarded at the end of the relevant semester.

 8999 is the PhD dissertation writing course.
-All 8999 sections are scheduled with the Graduate Studies Chair as the instructor of record, though students will work with their individual advisor(s).
-The Graduate Studies Chair will email the faculty at the end of the semester for guidance on posting grades of S or U.
+All 8999 sections are scheduled with the Director of Graduate Studies as the instructor of record, though students will work with their individual advisor(s).
+The Director of Graduate Studies will email the faculty at the end of the semester for guidance on posting grades of S or U.

 Graduate students are graded in their coursework on a scale of A to E. Graduate students must maintain a GPA of at least 3.5 to continue as Graduate Associates, and all students must maintain a GPA of 3.2 to remain in the PhD program.
 Grades in graduate classes are awarded on the following basis: